Crassula ‘Calico Kittens’

 Crassula pellucida subsp. marginalis (Sol. ex Aiton) Toelken is the correct and accepted name of this subspecies.
 It was first described as such by Hellmut R. Toelken in the Journal of South African Botany in 1975.

 Syn.
 Crassula marginalis Sol. ex Aiton

-It was first described as Crassula marginalis Sol. ex Aiton by Daniel Carl Solander.
+It was first named and described as Crassula marginalis Sol. ex Aiton by Daniel Carl Solander.
 Later it was again described by William Aiton in Hortus Kewensis in 1789 giving Mr. Solander the credit for naming the plant.

 Origin: South Africa